cooperwalbrun/terraform-manager/README.md

 # Set working directories to empty and write a report to STDOUT
 terraform-manager -o example123 --clear-working-dir

-# Set the execution mode to "local" and write a report to STDOUT
+# Set the execution mode to "local" and write a report to STDOUT ("remote" works too)
 terraform-manager -o example123 --execution-mode local

 # Set the execution mode to "agent" with an agent pool ID (required) and write a report to STDOUT